Sarvajeet3/fuel/README.md

 ## 🤝 Join Us

-Fuel is still at a very early stage.
-We're quietly building a game engine that we hope will inspire and empower creators around the world.
+Fuel is still in its early stages.
+We're building a game engine with care, hoping it will inspire and empower creators around the world.

 If you're interested in contributing — whether it's code, documentation, testing, or ideas — we'd be happy to have you with us.